diegofornalha/coflow.com.br/content/pages/2023/janeiro/parcerias/geekhunter.md

     subtitle: >-
       Your project will save time and resources by finding the best developers for Smart Contracts Cadence
-    text: >
+    text: >+
-      I would like to introduce you to GeekHunter, a company specialized in developer recruitment.
-They offer a platform to connect companies with pre-selected developers, reversing the traditional recruitment model.
-      Instead of developers applying for jobs, it is the companies that make interview invitations, and candidates have the option to accept or decline.
+      I want to introduce you to GeekHunter, it's a company specialized in dev recruiting.
+They offer a platform to connect companies with pre-selected dev, reversing the traditional recruitment model.
+Instead of developers applying for jobs, it's the employers who make interview invitations, and candidates have the option to accept or decline.

-      With GeekHunter, your company will have access to a daily updated database with only a select group of candidates with the greatest potential for being hired.
-We use technologies and data intelligence to attract and pre-select the best candidates, allowing your company to view the most suitable candidates for your search profile and invite them for interviews.
+      With GeekHunter, your project will have access to a daily updated database with only a select group of candidates with the highest potential of being hired.
+To attract these dev, data intelligence helps attract and pre-select the best interested, allowing your project to view the most suitable candidates for your search profile and invite them for interviews.

       Currently, we are connecting many Latin American developers with foreign